Code of Ethics and Conduct.

 We will also seek to promote the same ethical standards and high level of corporate responsibility with our producers and suppliers as we operate within Mammoth.

 c.
-Public and government officials & employees
+Public and government officials and employees

 In some countries, specific rules apply to the business relationship, contract negotiation or contract terms with government agencies and officials.
 All colleagues engaged in business with any governmental body, agency or official must know and abide by those rules.
 Any violation of these rules may result in harsh penalties for us, and even criminal prosecution.

-You must avoid any dealings that might be perceived as attempts to influence improperly public officials in the performance of their official duties and they must not give to, or receive any gifts from, government employees or officials.
+You must avoid any dealings that might be perceived as attempts to improperly influence public officials in the performance of their official duties and they must not give to, or receive any gifts from, government employees or officials.

-There are laws restricting companies form hiring as an employee or retaining as a consultant a present or former government employee (other than secretarial, clerical or other similar grade employees).
+There are laws restricting companies from hiring as an employee or retaining as a consultant a present or former government employee (other than secretarial, clerical or other similar grade employees).
 These restrictions may also cover informal agreements for prospective employment.

 Colleagues must obtain written clearance from Jon Williams or James Penny before discussing proposed employment or retention with any current or any former government employee who left government employment within the past two years.